mczerski/MySMotherboard/README.md

   * CR123A battery or 16340 rechargable li-ion battery
   * CR2032 battery
   * JST-PH2 connector for rechargable li-ion battery
+  * 24V on the 2.54mm screw terminal
   * VRAW from MySX connector
 3. Multiple voltage regulator options:
   * MCP1640C boost converter with bypass option
   * TPS782 LDO linear regulator
+  * AP63205WU buck converter
   * no voltage regulation - direct voltage from battery
-4. Battery reverse polarity protection
+4. Input voltage reverse polarity protection
+5. Overvoltage protection for RS485 data lines
-5. Battery voltage divider to monitor battery voltage
+6. Battery voltage divider to monitor battery voltage
-6. ATSHA204A supported
+7. ATSHA204A supported
-7. AT25DF512C flash suppoerted
+8. AT25DF512C flash suppoerted
-8. NRF24L01 RF THT module
 9. RFM69 RF SMD module
 10. RF module interrupt D2 pin can be disconnected if not used
+11. SP3485 for RS485 communication
-11. reset button
+12. reset button
-12. user button
+13. user button
-13. user led
+14. user led
-14. external oscillator for atmega
+15. external oscillator for atmega

 ## HOW TO